Florida Offshore Injury and Accident Lawyer, Longshore Compensation Attorney

 Contact an Experienced Florida Longshore Act Lawyer Today

 If you are a harbor worker or crew member who suffered a serious injury, you may be entitled to financial

 compensation.
-The Law Firm of Kevin A. Moore is here to help.
+The Law Firm of Kevin A. Moore is a offshore injury lawyer here to help.
 Attorney Moore focuses on integrity, service and results in every case his firm handles.
 Contact the office today for a free, confidential consultation.